fredrikaverpil/dotfiles/nvim-fredrik/README.md

 - Neo-tree for navigating files and folders.
 - Native vim folding, using LSP when applicable.
 - Diffview for reviewing PRs.
-- GitHub Copilot enabled in public projects, disabled in private projects.
 - AI chat via Codecompanion.
 - And much, much more...